captain-camel/Servarr-AniList-Sync/README.md

 Pass a comma separated list of the statuses you would like to sync as the `ANILIST_STATUSES` parameter.
 Whenever a sync is executed, anime with any of these statuses will be synced.

-See [the AniList docs](https://anilist.github.io/ApiV2-GraphQL-Docs/) for which statuses can be specified.
+See [the AniList docs](https://anilist.github.io/ApiV2-GraphQL-Docs/) (Query -> MediaList -> MediaListStatus) for which statuses can be specified.

 ### Custom List